 Simply put, your dog might decide to chew and tear up any shirts or other clothing you put in your dog’s crate, even if they smell like you.
 This isn’t a warning sign, of course; it just means your pup might be a little bored and has decided to entertain themselves.

 Unfortunately, lots of modern clothes are made with synthetic fibers and other materials that can wreak havoc on your dog’s digestive system if they swallow those fibers.
-Because of this, you shouldn’t leave any clothing in your dog’s crate if they are known to chew on things besides their toys.
+Additionally, fabric and strings can potentially cause blockages or other damage to your dog's intestines.
+Because of this, you shouldn’t put any clothing in your dog’s crate.

 What if your dog doesn't usually chew on anything?
 In that case, you have a very well-behaved pup!
 But even so, it's probably wiser and safer to avoid leaving clothing in your dog's crate.